shirou/prometheus_remote_kinesis/README.rst

 prometheus_remote_kinesis
 ==========================

-`prometheus_remote_kinesis` is a prometheus remote storage adapter which send records to AWS Kinesis stream.
+`prometheus_remote_kinesis` is a prometheus remote write storage adapter which send records to AWS Kinesis stream.

 From AWS Kinesis stream, you can recieve any metrics from stream. or just store metrics to S3 via Kinesis firehose.